COMMON INTERVIEW QUESTIONS

 Nobody likes to brazenly brag about themselves, but this is your opportunity to tell your interviewer why you are the greatest!

 Example 1: My intense focus is my greatest strength.
-I have been trust into fast-past and high-energy jobs in the past but it wasn't my work ethic that allowed me to excel, but instead my ability to focus on the task at hand.
+I have been thrust into fast-past and high-energy jobs in the past but it wasn't my work ethic that allowed me to excel, but instead my ability to focus on the task at hand.
 Focusing and prioritizing what needs to be completed and determining the most efficient order would make me as asset to this company/organization.

 Example 2: My intnerpersonal skills are most certainly my greatest strength.
 Since I was a young child, I have been gifted with the ability to relate to every person I meet on an individual basis.
 I enjoy finding commonalities and building relationships of substance.
 In this sales/manager/PR role I believe my experience with one-on-one relations would benefit this company/organization.